Platform Product Leader · Fintech · Warsaw, Poland

 A product is something you recommend — not because you're paid to, but because it solved your problem well enough that you want others to have that experience.
 The recommendation is the proof.
 Velocity, OKRs, NPS come after: they explain the result, they don't replace it.

-The work is order, not a list.
 Some fixes are quick and temporary — a bridge that buys room for the real change later; some are foundations you don't rush.
 Weighed against what's real — time, capacity, vendors, the debt already there — that becomes a sequence: now, soon, long-term, or honestly never.
 That's what I mean by a roadmap: a direction, not a backlog.